denten-books/plain-text/0-chapter.md

 In the chapters to come, the literary artifact on my desk will come into view as a computational device.
 I will insist on our ability to read such devices with the aim of developing a hermeneutics of computational reading.
-Ultimately, I will argue (a) that the material history computing belongs equally to the history of text processing as it does to the history of machine control, (b) that the computer, exemplified by the Turing machine, stands at the root of *simulated textuality*, and (c) that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but opaque.
+I will argue (a) that the material history computing belongs to the history of text processing as it does to the history of machine control, (b) that the computer, exemplified by the Turing machine, stands at the root of *simulated textuality*, and (c) that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but opaque.
 The "illusion of the simulated text" identifies an incongruity between the two sites of reading.

-A word about the vocabulary: *textual diffusion* refers to the glitter-like persistence of simulated text.
-And I will usually prefer *simulated* or *computed* text over other descriptors like "digital" or "electronic," because simulation is the real intended after-effect of computing.
-As we will later see, computational machines can be enacted by mechanical means alone.
-Thus neither "electronic" nor "digital" captures the essence of the simulation.
-Beyond "computability," we will confront computers as machines for textual simulation and diffusion.
-We will encounter them as *metaphor machines*: universal devices designed for the making of all possible metaphors.
+The later chapters of the book will deal with the cultural consequences of that illusion.

+It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
+For now, I begin merely with the peculiarity of its location.
+Computed text resides at multiple sites at the same time.
+Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
+Screen textuality is therefore by definition ephemeral.
+It is technically an animation.
+It moves even as it appears to stand still.
+And it disappears when the device loses power.
+Yet paradoxically, simulated text is also pervasive.
+Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
+Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
+Like the fine particles of glitter, it is difficult to contain.
+The simulated text falls apart into bits and pixels that replicate and tumble about the system.

+My challenge in this book lies in the relative paucity of our critical vocabulary.
+We have many theoretical models to address literary phenomena on the macro scale: period, genre, world literature.
+Yet the particulates of literary production and dissemination on the micro scale go for the most part unnamed.
+To come to terms with the book as a device; to come to understand the nature of the text simulation; to perceive the particularity of the computed sign; to find the right words to do it: these are roughly the aims of *Plain Text*.

-## Computed Textuality
+## Simulated Text

-Plain text is a file format and a frame of mind.
+A concern with the contemporary conditions of simulated textuality will lead us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the twentieth centuries.
+For text to render on the screen properly it must be "encoded" or "translated" from machine-transmittable code into human-readable shape.
+Morse, Hughes, and Baudot alphabets are just some of the encoding schemas that make such translation possible.
+Encoding constitutes a primitive field of textual activity, at the crossroads of software engineering and the study of literature.
+It matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

+In drawing the history of character encoding, I want to describe gains and losses accrued in the process of encoding.
+And among a multitude of compromises, *legibility* stands as the one that entails all others.
+I am going to repeat a version of the same thesis for the duration of the manuscript: without legibility there can be no understanding.
+Most attempts to articulate a liberal ethos, whether built on consensus, narrative, discourse, or contract law, presuppose legibility.
+Without legibility there can be no consensus, narrative, discourse or contract.
+Yet, since the Gutenberg press and the vernacular reforms of Martin Luther, Western thought takes legibility for granted.
+This is because until the advent of the simulated text, print has remained a remarkably stable medium.
+Attempts to silence print through book burning or censorship are viscerally obvious and met with nearly universal disapproval.
+The advent of computed text and device textuality threatens to return us to pre-Lutheran times, where legibility was the domain of the select few and interpretation the privilege of the chosen.
+It pains me to write these words because they seem to me at once too dire, obvious, and true.

+The illusion of ephemerality comes at a price of legibility.
+"Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
+But what happens when all text is a type of software?
+Friedrich Kittler ends his book making a similar suggestion.
+In his vision, literature is finally defeated by military-grade encryption, obfuscation, and secrecy [@kittler_gramophone_1999, 263].
+Unlike censorship, such modes of control over the circulation of texts are less obvious and more pervasive.
+The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of governance.
+I mean governance in the most direct way possible, as a mode of physical control and a barrier to a meaning-carrying layer of the text, often inaccessible to the reader.
+The difficulty of *Plain Text* will be in the describing of such emerging technological contingencies along with finding affordances for resistance.

+The rise of the critical practice in the humanities: minimal computing, critical making, and forensic reading affirm the possibility interpretation in the digital age.
+I select plain text, in the title of the book, as a long-standing mode of computation most closely align to that project.
+Plain text identifies a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] Yet, plain text is not without its own forms of mediation.
 All matter-bound inscription must take on some added properties of its preferred medium, however contingent these may be.
 The simplicity of plain text signifies systematic minimalism with a view towards human legibility and not towards that of a system or a machine.

 As a frame of mind, the use of plain text signals an ethics of reading and writing.
 Added information routinely embedded in all forms of contemporary